Skip to main content

 Introduction

 The Schema Registry, as the name suggests, is a registry which stores all the GraphQL schemas that have existed on your Hasura project.
 It is aimed at making your Hasura GraphQL schema changes more reliable, prevent breaking changes in the schema and to make collaboration across large teams, microservices and roles more manageable and predictable.
-You can find the Schema Registry in the settings page of your Hasura Console.
+From the API tab, you can find the Schema Registry option at the top of the screen.

 Hasura Cloud Schema Registry Listing